 Cyberghost is offered at $12.99/month for the monthly plan, $3.99/month for the yearly plan, $3.49 for the 2-year plan, and $2.25/month for the 3-year + 3-month free plan.

 It's hard to answer whether the price difference is worth it.
 Right now, I am reviewing Cyberghost, while I have used NordVPN in the past.
 Honestly, I think ExpressVPN is better and if I could afford I would prefer it probably.

 The last sentence of the previous paragraph is pretty much my verdict on ExpressVPN.
 If you are looking for the best of the best VPN providers, this is your final destination.
 The only negative I could find for ExpressVPN was its price tag.
-The lack of Wireguard is acceptable for now, especially since Lightway performs extremely well.
-Everything else was exceptional and I believe ExpressVPN is totally worth investing in.
+Lightway performs exceptionally well.
+Everything else was exceptional, and I believe ExpressVPN is worth investing in.